OWASP/www-project-machine-learning-security-top-10/docs/ML01_2023-Input_Manipulation_Attack.md

 ## Description

-Input Manipulation Attacks present under the umbrella term – Adversarial attacks are a type of attack in which an attacker deliberately alters input data to mislead the model.
+Input Manipulation Attacks is an umbrella term, which include Adversarial Attacks, a type of attack in which an attacker deliberately alters input data to mislead the model.

 ## How to Prevent

 **Adversarial training:** One approach to defending against input manipulation attack is to train the model on adversarial examples.
 This can help the model become more robust to attacks and reduce its susceptibility to being misled.

 **Robust models:** Another approach is to use models that are designed to be robust against manipulative attacks, such as adversarial training or models that